 Although uphill, it is generally easy.
 If you are feeling less ambitious, there is a 15-minute walk to a crater lake.
 The choice is yours.

 Lake Okaro for a walk or trout fishing

 Lake Okara isn’t too far from Rainbow Mountain.
 Popular for trout fishing, if you want to join the fun, be sure to get a fishing license.
 If not, watching is fascinating, or look for wildlife, including ducks and eels, from the wetland boardwalk.

 Okere Falls Track

 Location: 21km from Rotorua on Trout Pool Road off SH33 heading towards Tauranga.

-Adventure seekers know Okere Falls as the highest commercially rafted waterfall in the world.
-Land-lovers can follow an easy one-hour walking trail along the Kaituna River to enjoy the impressive falls without going over them.
+Adventure seekers know Tutea Falls as the highest commercially rafted waterfall in the world.
+Land lovers can follow an easy one-hour walking trail along the Kaituna River to enjoy the impressive falls without going over them.
 If timed right, you watch the whitewater rafters brave the drop from one of the lookouts.

 Location: centre of downtown Rotorua